elijahr/qemundo/README.md

 ## Rationale

-QEMU is a powerful tool, but configuring it can be kind of a pain.
+QEMU is a powerful tool, but configuration can be a pain.
-Many parameters are needed for a usable machine with networking, etc. qemundo configures the VM and spits out a simple `run.sh`, ready to boot.
-If you need to customize networking, graphics, etc, after your machine is created, just edit `run.sh`.
+Many parameters are needed for a basic machine with networking, etc. qemundo configures the VM and spits out a simple `run.sh` command, ready to boot.
+Edit `run.sh` as needed for additional configuration.

 Currently supports the following guests:

 * netbsd-9-arm64
 * ubuntu-bionic-arm64
+* alpine-3-arm64

-Pull requests for additional targets are welcome!
+Pull requests for additional guests are welcome.

 ## Examples